Thoughts about Estonia from an Englishman’s perspective

 David Foreman, an Englishman who splits his time between London and Pärnu, shares his thoughts about Estonia and Estonians.

-At the forefront of the English persons outlook on life is to wonder what others think about what they do.
-I wouldn’t say that this is absent from a typical Estonian viewpoint, but it certainly doesn’t seem to be so important.
-To me this denotes a lack of insecurity, something that the average English male (in particular) has plenty of his fair share of.
+At the forefront of the English person’s outlook on life is a concern with what others think about what they do.
+I wouldn’t say this is absent from a typical Estonian viewpoint, but it certainly doesn’t seem to carry the same weight.
+To me, this suggests a lack of insecurity – something the average English male, in particular, possesses in ample measure.

-The English need to know that what they do is ’normal’.
-From my experience the average Estonian is not really interested in comparison with others and just gets on with his or her own business with very little concern whether it is of interest to their neighbours.
+The English need reassurance that what they do is “normal”.
+From my experience, the average Estonian is not particularly interested in comparisons with others and simply gets on with his or her own business, with very little concern as to whether it is of interest to their neighbours.

 So does this mean that Estonians are confident people?
-I suspect that the answer is, not necessarily, but the mere absence of this type of self conscious ’baggage’ in their thoughts probably makes their lives more straightforward.
+I suspect the answer is not necessarily, but the mere absence of this type of self-conscious “baggage” in their thinking probably makes their lives more straightforward.

-An interesting example of the differences has to be the attitude towards sauna.
-Put an Englishman in a room full of native Estonians and mere mention of the word is enough to make the hapless visitor break out in a sweat.
-The English just don’t do ‘naked’ with others and the thought that they will be coerced into participation against their will and yet at the same time not wanting to offend their hosts is a paradox that creates a great deal of embarrassment all round.
-And you can see that this is the lack of confidence coming out again.
+An interesting example of these differences is the attitude towards the sauna.
+Put an Englishman in a room full of native Estonians and the mere mention of the word is enough to make the hapless visitor break out in a sweat.
+The English simply do not do “naked” with others, and the thought that they might be coerced into participation against their will – while at the same time not wanting to offend their hosts – creates a paradox that generates a great deal of embarrassment all round.
+And here, once again, you can see this lack of confidence coming to the surface.

-Estonians just don’t give a fig what others think.
-They want to have a few drinks, get naked and enjoy themselves.
-What do any other peoples thoughts have to do with what they themselves are doing?
+Estonians simply do not give a fig what others think.
+They want to have a few drinks, get naked, and enjoy themselves.
+What do other people’s thoughts have to do with what they themselves are doing?

-So the staid visitor comes to Estonia and is asked by his innocent companion if he would like to go for sauna followed by a massage.
-Hmmm!
-Maybe is the initial response, followed very quickly by will there be others there?
-Would it be a woman giving the massage?
+So the staid visitor arrives in Estonia and is innocently asked by his companion whether he would like to go to the sauna, followed by a massage.
+Hmmmm.
+“Maybe” is the initial response, swiftly followed by a cascade of questions: will there be others there?
+Will the massage be given by a woman?
 Will I have to be naked?
 Lie on my back?
-Whereabouts on the anatomy does the massage start and finish?
+Where, exactly, on the anatomy does the massage begin and end?
 How long will I be subjected to this?
-And all these thoughts are in the context of losing control, being too embarrassed to say no and assuming the worst (or hoping for the best!) outcome.

-As a visitor, one of the things you soon notice of course is that Estonians absolutely implicitly understand their visitors shyness and derive great pleasure from the awkwardness this all creates.
-Yet my Estonian partner informs me that Estonians are reserved.
-More of a British characteristic, and at first seemingly contradictory.
-But perhaps not.
-You keep your thoughts to yourselves and this is something we have in common, as is the delight in watching others embarrassment!
+As a visitor, one of the things you soon notice, of course, is that Estonians instinctively understand their guests’ shyness and derive considerable pleasure from the awkwardness it creates.
+Yet my Estonian partner insists that Estonians are reserved – more of a British characteristic, which at first seems contradictory.
+But perhaps it is not.
+Keeping one’s thoughts to oneself is something we have in common, as is the quiet delight taken in observing the embarrassment of others.

 The country run by women

-I have visited Estonia on several occasions.
-It was only recently that something very obvious occurred to me.
-Virtually every shop and business you encounter is staffed by WOMEN.
-I bought a small property.
-Admittedly the developer was a man.
-But the notary was a woman.
-I went to pay my electricity bill to a woman.
+I have visited Estonia on several occasions, but it was only recently that something very obvious struck me.
+Virtually every shop and business you encounter is staffed by women.
+I bought a small property – admittedly, the developer was a man – but the notary was a woman.
+I paid my electricity bill to a woman.
 I set up my bank account with a woman.
-I went to the insurance company and a woman gave me cover.
+I went to the insurance company, and a woman arranged my cover.

-I decided that as I have adopted Estonia as my second home, I would get an ID card.
-I went to the local parish offices and a very kind woman registered me.
-I then went to town, to the government office, to get my card where a whole team of women fussed about me and informed me that the lady in the adjoining parish had made a mistake with my application and I would have to start over again.
-(In the meantime I was hungry and this same team then fussed and were only interested in where I could get some food).
+Having adopted Estonia as my second home, I decided to obtain an ID card.
+I went to the local parish offices, where a very kind woman registered me.
+I then went into town, to the government office, to collect the card, where a whole team of women fussed over me and informed me that the lady in the neighbouring parish had made a mistake with my application and that I would have to start all over again.
+In the meantime, I was hungry, and this same team then fussed once more – only this time they were concerned solely with where I might find something to eat.

-I think one of the only places that I encountered a man was in the water board where clearly the individual helping me spent most of his life digging up the mains, something as yet men in Estonia are still more suitable for!
+I think one of the few places where I encountered a man was at the water board, where it was clear that the individual assisting me spent most of his working life digging up the mains – something that, for the time being at least, men in Estonia still seem better suited to..

 Get on with it

-But where else in Europe can you not even cross the road where you want to?
-In Estonia you can get an on the spot fine for crossing at an inappropriate place!
-This is a completely alien concept to visitors from Britain and something to be careful of.
+But where else in Europe can you not even cross the road where you please?
+In Estonia, you can be fined on the spot for crossing at an inappropriate place.
+This is a completely alien concept to visitors from Britain, and something to be wary of.

-Of course in Estonia it is possible to do things that you just cannot do in Britain.
-To a certain extent we have lost a sense of responsibility for self-preservation, preferring, and often encouraging the populace to blame others for any misfortunes visited upon them by the vicissitudes of daily life.
-In Estonia for instance, you can enjoy a walk by the sea without the benefit of numerous signs declaring DANGER DEATH BY DROWNING should you be unlucky enough to go into the water having forgotten that you cannot actually swim.
+Of course, in Estonia it is possible to do things that you simply cannot do in Britain.
+To a certain extent, we have lost a sense of personal responsibility for self-preservation, preferring – and often encouraging – the populace to blame others for any misfortunes visited upon them by the vicissitudes of daily life.
+In Estonia, for instance, you can enjoy a walk by the sea without the benefit of numerous signs declaring DANGER: DEATH BY DROWNING should you be unlucky enough to enter the water having forgotten that you cannot, in fact, swim.

 A lookout tower on the northern shore of Võrtsjärv.
 The miniature house-like buildings in lifeless landscapes add a layer of additional emptiness to the already deserted winterscape.
 The warmth pours into you by just standing and watching this silence.